WillV1243/ng-tilt-container/README.md

 perspectiveValue: string = '40px';
 ```

+ng-tilt-container will be sized depending on the content within the container.

+## Inputs

 `updateRate`: Determines how many ticks of mouse movement it requires to update animation, lower = more updates

 `transitionDuration`: CSS value for length of animation, lower = quicker response when mouse moves

 `perspectiveValue`: CSS value for how strong the rotation will look when animation happens, lower = stronger rotation

-ng-tilt-container will be sized depending on the content within the container.
+## Outputs

+`mouseEnter`: Event emited when cursor enters ng-tilt-container

+`mouseLeave`: Event emited when cursor leaves ng-tilt-container

+`mouseMove`: Event emited when cursor moves within ng-tilt-container

 ### License